 After the interview a decision will be made within fourteen days and you will be informed via email.
 If unsuccessful, you will be given appropriate feedback and areas for development, and you may re-apply for membership in six months’ time.

-If you join us as an affiliate member, while studying towards your canine behaviourist qualification, you will be allocated a mentor, usually on of our education officers, who will support and guide you in your learning.
+If you join us as an affiliate member, you will be allocated a mentor, usually on of our education officers, who will support and guide you in your learning.
 Your mentor will be available for contact by email and/or phone.

 You are allowed to carry out client consultations while you are an affiliate member and still studying with the support of a full member, and we will coach you on how to write client-friendly reports.
 Your reports must be sent to the education officer for feedback and it is recommended you watch our training video on report writing skills.
 To support your continued professional development, we hold regular webinars with guest speakers from various fields of canine study.
 We also offer you the opportunity to shadow one of our fully qualified behaviourists, if location allows.

-At the end of your affiliate membership we will observe you during a client consultation.
+Once you have gained your qualification you can apply to become a full member, we will observe you during a client consultation.
 This can be done via video or Skype if the assessor cannot attend in person, or if convenient you may travel to one our full members who will carry out an observed consultation.

 Once you have joined us as a full member, we recognise that you are still learning – like all of us – and continue to offer support.